Are you getting laser hair removal for the first time and don’t know how to prepare? That’s totally fine!

 They will mark the area with a white pen to make sure no parts are missed.
 Cover up the spots and beauty marks to prevent any negative effects.
 And if you have any tattoos, they will cover the sides so the laser doesn’t get over it.

 Some areas of the body are more sensitive than others.
-Before your treatment, you will also be offered numbing cream.
-But even if you don’t want to use it, you will still be fine.
-As our laser experts have many years of experience and they know how to make you feel most comfortable.
+Before your treatment, you will also be offered numbing cream but this is not mandatory to have.
+As our laser experts have many years of experience, they know how to make you feel most comfortable.

 Before starting the treatment, you will be asked to wear special goggles to protect your eyes.
 You can also lie back and close your eyes if you prefer.
 It is important that you never look at the laser with the naked eye as it is highly dangerous.